Fleshgrinder/nginx-session-ticket-key-rotation/README.md

 secure rotation of keys and sharing in server clusters.

 ## Usage
+You should clone the repository to a place were it can stay.
+The files are needed and shouldn't be deleted.
+The best place is `/etc` as illustrated in the following example.

 ```
+cd /etc
 git clone https://github.com/Fleshgrinder/nginx-session-ticket-key-rotation.git
 sh nginx-session-ticket-key-rotation/install.sh example.com localhost
 ```